prattaydey/apcs/90_deque/README.md

 # Team Spanish Inquisition's Deque
 ## Prattay Dey, Joshua Gao, Faiza Huda

+### To-Do List
+- Finalize interface and which versions of add and remove method we want to use.
+- Start implementation, as simple as possible by using pass-thru functionality wherever we can.
+- Update notes.txt w/ Discos and QCCs as we go.
+- Update readme when finished.

 ## Interface with generic type <E>
 ### Add Methods
 `public void addFirst(E e)` - adds e to the front, throws exception if no space available <br>